 Umbralisib (TGR-1202) – in trial with Ublituximab.
 See https://cllsociety.org/2018/05/ash-2017-dr-matthew-davids-on-umbralisib-cll/

 Duvelisib (IPI-145) (In trial) Dual inhibitor of PI3Kδ and PI3KƔ.
 See https://cllsociety.org/2018/04/fda-priority-review-duvelisib/

-Venetoclax (Venclexta, ABT199) – Approved for CLL patients that have received one prior therapy (as of 6/8/18).Many combination trial with other agents.
-I am on a trial of Venetoclax and Ibrutinib.
-It is call the CAPTIVATE trial. https://clinicaltrials.gov/ct2/show/NCT02910583, Venetoclax is an approved therapy in CLL/SLL.
+Venetoclax (Venclexta, ABT199) – I am on a trial of Venetoclax and Ibrutinib.
+It is called the CAPTIVATE trial. https://clinicaltrials.gov/ct2/show/NCT02910583, Venetoclax is an approved therapy in CLL/SLL.

 Cirmtuzumab (UC-961) – ROR1 Antibody.
 See https://cllsociety.org/2017/09/cirmtuzumab-whats-ror-ing/

 Daratumumab– CD38 target.
 In Trials with Daratumumab and Imbruvica.
 See https://clinicaltrials.gov/ct2/show/NCT03447808

 CAR-T with CD19 as a target – See https://cllsociety.org/car-t-and-other-cellular-therapies/

 CAR-T with ROR1 as a target.
 See https://clinicaltrials.gov/ct2/show/NCT02706392

 Mark is now 57 yrs. old and lives in San Diego with his wife and three children.
 He was diagnosed with CLL in December of 2015.
 He enjoys biking, backpacking, and other outdoor activities.